-Interview by Rumeana Jahangir
+Interview by Rumeana Jahangir for the BBC

 It was fairly inevitable.
 After demonstrating their well-meaning ineptitude at the Olympic Deliverance Commission in Twenty Twelve, Ian Fletcher and Siobhan Sharpe have now joined the Beeb for W1A.

 The eagerly-awaited BBC Two comedy follows them in the run-up to charter renewal.
 So, amid their back-to-back meetings and attempts to find a hot desk, what better than a navel-gazing Q&A with Ariel?

 Ian Fletcher, Head of Values